Ancestral home: Chamravattom, Tirur, Malappuram Dist., Kerala state, 676102 India

 PRINT MEDIA, ENGLISH

 Spearheaded the Launch Team of Science Today of Times of India, Bombay, 1964-'68.
 Science Editor of Link Magazine and Patriot Daily, Delhi, 1968-'72.

 MALAYALAM PRINT MEDIA

 Editor Porul Monthly, 1972-'76.
 Editor Veekshanam Daily, 1980-'84.
 Editor-in-Charge of Year-Books and Bhashaposhini, Malayala Manorama, 1994-'97.
 Design & Packaging Consultant for Madhyamam Publications, 1997-2000.

-THE AUTHOR WAS CONFERRED BHARATIYA GNANAPITH'S MURTIDEVI AWARD FOR CREATIVE WRITING IN INDIAN LANGUAGES.
+THE AUTHOR WAS CONFERRED THE HIGHEST LITERARY RECOGNITION IN KERALA - THE EZHUTHACHAN AWARD, AND ALSO THE BHARATIYA GNANAPITH'S MOORTIDEVI AWARD FOR CREATIVE WRITING IN INDIAN LANGUAGES.

 FORAYS INTO FILM WORLD

 Written and directed four feature films in Malayalam beginning with Agni, the first ever film from South India to form part of the Indian Panorama of Feature Films.
 The third film he made, Ottayadippathakal too formed part of Panorama.
 Both attracted critical acclaim at international festivals including Mannheim and Thashkent.
 The Author has written scripts based on several of his other novels.